zzhang82/web422/notes/angular-services-intro.md

 You also learned that *routing* enables navigation in an app.
 The user interface is updated, in whole or in part, as the result of a routing action.

 The code examples that supported these topics used static content in the components' user interface templates.
-This was done to keep the focus on the main topics, components, and then routing.
+This was done to keep the focus on the main topics, *components*, and then *routing*.

 This week, we will get data involved.
 The static content in component templates will be replaced by data that will be fetched from somewhere, and then rendered.
 Almost always, the data store will be external to the app, and will typically be a web service, like our Teams API.